Dr Stuart Turner

 UK Trauma Group, a managed clinical network of

 practitioners and researchers in the UK; he chaired this for 8 years.
-He served briefly
+He was elected to the Board of the

 International Society for Traumatic Stress Studies (ISTSS) in 2000.
 He